ope-tech/laravel-ses/README.md

 # laravel-ses
-A Laravel 5.5+ Package that allows you to get simple sending statistics for emails you send through SES, including deliveries, opens, bounces, complaints and link tracking
+A Laravel 5.5+ Package that allows you to get simple sending statistics for emails you send through SES, including deliveries, opens, bounces, complaints and link tracking.

-### This package is still in early development

-## Installation (will be put on packagist later)

 Install via composer